lorforlinux/docs.beagleboard.io/books/pru-cookbook/04debug/debug.rst

 You can also use ``prudebug`` to set breakpoints and single step, but I haven't used that feature much.

-:ref:`../05blocks/blocks.html#_memory_allocation, Memory Allocation` gives examples of how you can control where your vaiables are stored in memory.
+:ref:`memory_allocation` gives examples of how you can control where your vaiables are stored in memory.

 UART
 ******